Eddie Rosario Player Props: Braves vs. Brewers

 Eddie Rosario At The Plate

-- Among the qualified batters, he ranks 88th in batting average, while his on-base percentage ranks 125th and he is 42nd in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 86th, his on-base percentage ranks 128th, and he is 38th in the league in slugging.

-- In 28.1% of his games this year, Rosario has had at least one RBI.
-He's picked up more than one in 13.5% and driven in three or more of his team's runs in five contests.
+- In 28.9% of his games this season, Rosario has notched at least one RBI.
+In 13 of those games (14.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.